Read-Only Mode: Your progress will not be saved, and certain functions are unavailable.Click here to sign upand access the full features of Cratecode.

 This code will send the hello world message four times.
 Check out index.js for real-code examples.

-Another use of methods is that many methods are built-in by the language.
+Another use of methods is that many are built-in by the language.
 This means that, for example, instead of writing your own code for reading files, you can instead call the built-in file read method and spare yourself the extra work.
 One such method that you might notice in the examples is console.log(), which prints whatever you put in between the parentheses.
 For example, if I ran console.log("message"), then message would be printed to the console.

 Comments